autopilot-robonaut/RobonAUT2019_AUTopilot/README.md

 # SUMMARY

 The goal of the competition was to create an autonomous car, which can navigate in a labyrinth, change lanes, follow a safety car and then compete in a speed race.
-The detailed rule book is also in the project.
+The detailed rule book is in the project root directory as "rules_hun.pdf".

 The website of the competition: http://robonaut.aut.bme.hu/